 An array in PHP is an ordered map that maps keys to corresponding values.
-It is transformed in so many ways that one can use it as a real array, list (a heterogeneous array or as a vector), hash tables or dictionaries, collection, etc. Of course, in PHP also like any other programming languages, the arrays are zero indexed.
+It is transformed in so many ways that one can use it as a real array, list (a heterogeneous array or as a vector), hash tables or dictionaries, collection, etc. Of course, in PHP, also like any other programming language, the arrays are zero-indexed.

 This is how one can create and access arrays in this.

-- $_GLOBALS – This has reference to all the variables that are currently available in the global scope of the script.
+- $_GLOBALS: This refers to all the variables currently available in the global scope of the script.

-- $_SERVER – This contains the variables that are related to the execution environment and variables that are set by a web browser.
+- $_SERVER: This contains the variables related to the execution environment and variables set by a web browser.